Wutung language

-Wutung (Udung), Musu, and Nyao, are dialects of a unnamed Skou language of Papua New Guinea.
+Wutung (Udung), Musu, and Nyao, are dialects of an unnamed Skou language of Papua New Guinea.
 They are spoken in Bewani/Wutung Onei Rural LLG of Sandaun Province and in Jayapura, province of Papua, Indonesia.
+They each take their name from the village in which they are spoken.

-Sangke and the language of several other villages of the interior are reported to be similar, and may be dialects.
+Sangke and the languages of several other villages of the interior are reported to be similar, and may be dialects.

 Tok Pisin and English are widely spoken in the area, and many Wutung people speak Indonesian too.

 Location

-Wutung village is in Sandaun Province, on the northern coast and adjacent to the border with Indonesia.
-There are about 600 living in Wutung village, most of whom speak Wutung.
-Traditional Wutung land extends across the border to the Tami River, but while people garden plots in that expanse they all live in the village.
-Some Wutung people also live on the Indonesian side.
-Some of them moved to settle and breed in their current location in the province of Papua.
+Wutung village is on the coast of Sandaun Province, adjacent to the border with Indonesia.
+There are about 600 people living in Wutung village, most of whom speak Wutung.
+Traditional Wutung land extends across the border to the Tami River, but while people travel across the border to their garden plots in that area most live in Wutung village.
+Some Wutung people live on the Indonesian side in Papua, having married Indonesian citizens.